Luis Ángel Firpo: Retirement

 Afterwards, Firpo became a car-dealer for Stutz and a rancher.

 By 1940 he was ranching on a large scale in Carlos Casares with 8,000 cattle, 4,000 sheep and 400 horses.

 He discovered the boxer Abel Cestac in July 1940.

 Firpo and Jack Dempsey agreed to jointly manage Cestac, who went on to become the South American heavyweight champion.

 On his passing in 1960, Luis Firpo was buried in La Recoleta Cemetery in Buenos Aires.
 His mausoleum has a statue of him at the front.

 Legacy

 Firpo's popularity around Latin America was immeasurable.
 Years later, C.D.
-Luis Ángel Firpo, a professional football team in El Salvador, was named after him.
+Luis Ángel Firpo, a professional football team in El Salvador was named after him.
 In addition, various schools, streets, and avenues across Latin America have been named after him.

+The painting Dempsey and Firpo by George Bellows has appeared in many films including Goodfellas, and television including The Simpsons with Homer Simpson in the place of Firpo.
+With some calling it "the most influential sports painting ever."

+The 1960 New Zealand play, The End of the Golden Weather by Bruce Mason has a main character, a would-be Olympic runner, who calls himself Firpo out of admiration for the boxer.

 In 2003, he was named by The Ring as one of the 100 greatest punchers of all time.